Alexander Campbell and Isabella McDonald were my paternal grandfather's paternal grandparents. Alexander

 By 1913 Isabella was living with her daughter and son–in–law in Numurkah, where she died at age 83 on

 23 November 1914.
 She was buried at Numurkah Cemetery.

 Alexander steals from brother, leaves Victoria

-Alexander made the newspapers one last time before departing Victoria.
+Alexander made the newspapers a final time before departing Victoria.

 The Mount Alexander Mail on Monday 22 July 1872